giobdev/bubbleflow/README.md

-**Quick filesystem navigation using bubble diagram and rapid mouse control**
+**Quick filesystem navigation using bubble chart and rapid mouse control**